 Rep rows 2-5 only, ending piece after a Row 4.

-Designer NOTE: Are you have a little trouble?
+Designer NOTE: Are you having a little trouble?
 Check out the HD Video and let me help.

 Long Wave Crochet Stitch Chart